GRADE AVERAGE SCHOLARSHIP AWARDS

 Staffs:

-Universal Taught Wellbeing Curriculum
+Universally Taught Wellbeing Curriculum

-about mental health and emotional health safely and sensitively. https://pshe-association.org.uk/topics/mental-health Incorporating this into our curriculum at all stages provides an opportunity to promote students’ wellbeing through the development of healthy coping strategies and an understanding of students’ own emotions as well as those of other people.
+In our non-CBSE grades we follow the prime area of EYFS ‘Personal Social and Emotional Development’ goals in teaching about mental health and emotional health safely and sensitively.
+Incorporating this into our curriculum at all stages provides an opportunity to promote students’ wellbeing through the development of healthy coping strategies and an understanding of students’ own emotions as well as those of other people.

 Agencies and Key stakeholders

-We will ensure that staff, students and parents/carers are aware of the support and services available to them, and how they can access these services.
-We do this
+We will ensure that staff, students and parents/Guardian are aware of the support and services available to them, and how they can access these services.
+We do this through our communication channels.
+The aim of this is to ensure students, staff and parents understand:

 • What help is available

-• Who it is aimed at
+• Who is it aimed at

 • How to access it